 Pete Helm has served as the Stewardship Director of the Squam Lakes Conservation Society since 2014.
 Prior to arriving at SLCS, he accumulated 21 years leading the stewardship departments for both the Upper Valley Land Trust (7 years) and the NH Conservation Land Stewardship Program (14 years).
 Prior to this he had a 3 year stint as an officer in the US Coast Guard and spent a year building log homes.
 Pete first arrived at Squam in 1978 and enjoys hiking in the White Mountains, and paddling on all waters, salty or fresh.
 When Pete and Jeanne aren’t battling invasive plants at their home in Concord, Pete enjoys gardening and playing mandolin.
 He has two self-described “awesome” kids – Jenny working on her doctorate in Missoula, MT and Ben, living the dream in San Francisco.

-Zak Brohinsky has over eight years of experience in geographic information systems (GIS) and has been a part of the Squam Lakes Conservation Society team for four years.
+Zak Brohinsky has years of experience in geographic information systems (GIS) and has been a part of the Squam Lakes Conservation Society team since 2013.
 Working on both land acquisition and stewardship, Zak manages the organizations geographic property database and conducts all spatial analyses at the watershed- and property-scale.
 Beyond his work with SLCS, he uses GIS in other capacities including natural disaster assessments and teaching GIS at the university level.
 His background in applied land protection began as an undergrad at Plymouth State University, before earning a Master’s degree at the University of Massachusetts-Amherst.
 When he’s not slaving away at SLCS, Zak finds any excuse to be outside – riding bicycles of all kinds, swooshing on skis of all kinds, swimming at all times of year and generally playing outside.